 The top tourist attractions in Destin number among the most popular in Northwest Florida.
 On your vacation, you’ll stroll along the Destin Harbor Boardwalk, sail down giant slides at the Big Kahuna’s Water Park, and explore the wilderness at Henderson Beach State Park.
 Or you can enjoy world-class fishing on the Gulf of Mexico in the city that’s been dubbed the World’s Luckiest Fishing Village.

-Not sure what to do in Destin?
+Not sure what to do on your journey?
 Start planning your ultimate Emerald Coast vacation with this guide to the best places to visit in Destin, Florida.

 Best places to visit in Destin, FL

-Throughout the summer, you’ll find hundreds of boats, kayaks, jet skis, and paddleboards surrounding the sandbar with a skim of emerald green water over it.
+Throughout the summer, Crab Island is one of Destin’s most popular spots for water sports for locals and tourists alike, with hundreds of boats, kayaks, jet skis, and paddleboards surrounding the sandbar with a skim of emerald green water over it.
 Various floating restaurants and food boats frequent Crab Island, with ice cream, drinks, and fresh coconut throughout the day.

 HarborWalk Village is the central meeting spot for almost anything you want to do in Destin, Florida.
-You’ll find an overabundance of restaurants within the village, including favorites like Jimmy Buffets Margaritaville, Harry T’s Lighthouse, and Crab Island Cantina.
+You’ll find an overabundance of restaurants within the village, including favorites like Jimmy Buffets Margaritaville, Harry T’s Lighthouse, East Pass Seafood & Oyster House, and Crab Island Cantina.
 A wide variety of fast-food and snack places also lie nearby for a quick bite.

-The HarborWalk Village has tons of unique shops to browse through for your shopping enjoyment.
-Check out Aloha Surf Company for a new coverup or suit for the beach.
+Besides the top-notch seafood restaurants, The HarborWalk Village has tons of unique shops to browse through for your shopping enjoyment.
+Check out Aloha Surf Company for a new coverup or suit for hitting the waves at the beach.
 Or head to Bleu Tropics to find a stylish new piece of jewelry that’ll go with a new outfit from Sunset Lifestyles or Life is Good.

 Big Kahuna’s Water & Adventure Park